tusharf5/capstone-project/README.md

 aws secretsmanager create-secret --name "capstone-github-token" --description "github access token" --secret-string "your github access token" --add-replica-regions "Region=us-east-1" "Region=us-east-2"
 ```

-For the first time, you'd have to manually create/trigger the pipeline.
+For the first time, you'd have to manually create the stack which deploys the pipeline.

 ```shell
 cdk deploy capstone-pipeline-stack